Praise be to Allah.

 أُصَلِّي فَرْضَ الْصُبْحِ رَكَعَتَيْنِ إِمَاماً للهِ تَعَالَى

-Transliteration guide: “Usolli fardhos sub-hi rok-’ataini imaaman lillaahi ta’ala”.
+Transliteration guide: “Usolli fardhos sub-hi rok-’ataini imaman lillaahi ta’ala”.

 Translation: “I intend to pray Fardhu subuh two raka’at as the Imam for the sake Allah ta’ala”.

-If you are the makmum (followers), you may include the word ‘Makmuman’ in your intentions before commencing your prayers as indicated below:
+If you are the makmum (follower), you may include the word ‘Makmuman’ in your intentions before commencing your prayers as indicated below:

 أُصلِّيْ فَرْضَ الصُّبْحِ رَكْعَتَيْنِ مَأْمُوماً لِلّهِ تَعَالَى

-Transliteration guide: “Usolli fardhos sub-hi rok-’ataini makmuuman lillaahi ta’ala”.
+Transliteration guide: “Usolli fardhos sub-hi rok-’ataini makmuman lillaahi ta’ala”.

-The following illustrations will guide us on praying Jema’ah (in congregation) at home:
+The following illustrations will guide us in praying Jema’ah (in congregation) at home:

 Do note that the illustrations above are for ideal situations.
 However, if we were to face space constraints in our house, then it is fine for us not to follow the illustrations above so long as the following conditions are met:

-Though that congregational solat is Sunnah muakkadah (highly commendable) or even fardhu kifayah (communal obligation) according to some scholars, some of us might face some difficulties in following the Imam’s movement in congregational prayers.
-One instance would be the recitation of Surah Al-Fatihah where there are those who might be struggling to complete their Surah Al-Fatihah, especially when we find the Imam reading too fast.
+Some of us might face some difficulties in following the Imam’s movement in congregational prayers.
+One instance would be the recitation of Surah Al-Fatihah where there are those who might be struggling to complete their Surah Al-Fatihah, especially when we may find the Imam reading too fast.
 What should we do when we find ourselves in this situation?

-As we are aware, the recitation of Surah Al-Fatihah is considered as an integral part of prayer (Rukun) and a prayer will not be accepted if one does not recite Surah Al-Fatihah in every raka’at of the prayer.
-If one finds himself/herself falling behind the Imam’s movement due to one’s pace in recitation of surah Al-Fatihah, one should take some time to complete the surah Al-Fatihah first before moving to rukuk position in catching up with the Imam2.
-One should try his/her best to complete one’s recitation of Surah Al-Fatihah before progressing to rukuk, especially in fardhu prayers.
+As we are aware, the recitation of Surah Al-Fatihah is considered an integral part of Solat (Rukun) and a Solat will not be accepted if one does not recite Surah Al-Fatihah in every raka’at of the prayer.
+If one finds himself/herself falling behind the Imam’s movement due to one’s pace in recitation of surah Al-Fatihah, one should take some time to complete the surah Al-Fatihah first before moving to Ruku' position in catching up with the Imam2.
+One should try his/her best to complete one’s recitation of Surah Al-Fatihah before progressing to Ruku', especially in Fardhu prayers (obligatory).

-In maximising one’s effort to praying a lot of sunnah prayers in the month of Ramadan, if one finds difficulties to catch up with the movement of the Imam, due to being new to surah Al-Fatihah, or if the Imam is reading too fast when leading the sunnah prayers such as the Tarawih prayers, then he/she may follow the opinions of Imam Ahmad bin Hanbal, Imam Malik bin Anas and the Mazhab Hanafi, stating that it is rather sunnah (commendable), not wajib(obligatory), for the makmum to recite surah Al-Fatihah in congregational prayers when following the Imam3.
+If one finds difficulties to catch up with the movement of the Imam, due to being new to Surah Al-Fatihah, or if the Imam is reading too fast when leading the sunnah prayers such as the Terawih prayers, then he/she may follow the opinions of Imam Ahmad bin Hanbal, Imam Malik bin Anas and the Mazhab Hanafi, stating that it is rather sunnah (commendable), not wajib(obligatory), for the makmum to recite surah Al-Fatihah in congregational prayers when following the Imam3.

 We hope that this article enlightens our readers on how you can perform your prayers with your loved ones at home.
 May this serves as a guide in assuring us that we all can pray at home in congregation confidently.

-We pray together that Allah blesses us with His Taufiq (Assistance) and Hidayah (Guidance) to be steadfast in learning Islam and to be consistent in our solat and in performing the congregational solat.
+We pray together that Allah blesses us with His Tawfeeq (Assistance) and Hidayah (Guidance) to be steadfast in learning Islam and to be consistent in our solat and in performing the congregational solat.